-Slalom fourth for GB's Fitzpatrick
+GB's Fitzpatrick comes fourth in slalom

 Last updated on .From the section Winter Sports

-Britain's Menna Fitzpatrick missed out on another Winter Paralympic medal by 0.45 seconds after she finished fourth in the visually impaired slalom.
+Britain's Menna Fitzpatrick missed out on another Winter Paralympic medal by 0.45 seconds as she finished fourth in the visually impaired slalom.

 The defending champion was fifth - 0.87secs off the podium - after her first run in Beijing.